Abner-NM/Abner-NM/README.md

 - 👋 Hi, I’m Abner
-- 👀 I’m a Software Engineer
+- 👀 I’m a Civil Engineer
-- 🌱 I’m currently learning Machine Learning and Web Development.
+- 🌱 I’m currently learning Data Science, Machine Learning and Web Development.
 - 💞️ I’m looking to collaborate on .any exciting project in the area of machine learning, data science and web development.
 - 📫 You can reach me via email: nyangenaabner1@gmail.com